-Earlier this year, Brazilian architect Paulo Mendes da Rocha, main architect on Lisbon's Museu dos Coches in Belém, picked up the Royal Gold Medal for architecture.
+Back in 2017, Brazilian architect Paulo Mendes da Rocha, main architect on Lisbon's Museu dos Coches in Belém, picked up the Royal Gold Medal for architecture.
 When speaking, he declared that the destruction of the architectural education system, during Brazil's 20 year dictatorship that took hold in 1964, was the worst thing that happened during that period.

-Architecture definitely changes context when it's produced in a dictatorship or authoritarian regime, leaving architects with many ethical questions to face.
+Architecture definitely changes context when it's produced in a dictatorship or under an authoritarian regime, leaving architects with many ethical questions to face.
 If the nation is created in the image of the leader, this might mean that the buildings embody something terrible.
 Looking at these buildings subjectively is difficult.
 From an architectural point of view though, some incredible architecture has come from some of the ugliest moments in history.

 Tahrir Square in Cairo was designed to discourage public gatherings, and whilst under the command of Hosni Mubarak, it became illegal to consort in groups of more than a few members.
 This resulted in the square being reclaimed by the protestors during Egypt's Arab Spring in 2011 to stand in opposition to Mubarak's repressive regime.
 It was a symbolic action in a symbolic place.
 After as many as 14 million people occupied the square and the streets over a period of 18 days, Mubarak stepped down after the clashes became particularly violent, resulting in over 800 deaths.

 Where this square became a symbol of hope, the 2014 Euromaidan riots in Kiev's Maidan Nezalezhnosti (Independence Square) became a symbol of conflict.
-When the riots between pro-EU protestors and the pro-Russian government's military and police turned violent, it was the images from the square that were broadcast worldwide, with the two sides coming together like a socio-political yin yang of opposing dreams.
+When the riots between pro-EU protestors and the pro-Russian government's military and police turned violent, it was the images from the square that were broadcast worldwide, with the two sides coming together like a socio-political yin yang of opposing ideals.
 The image became recognised all over the world.

 The grand war memorial, Il Sacrario di Monte Grappa is a terraced monolith that pays respect to the dead and offers dramatic panoramic views - a place to reminisce and remember.
 Completed only three years later was the Sacrario di Redipuglia, an eternal staircase that tapers towards the heavens.
 Despite their intentions, this is even more personal than the Il Sacrario di Monte Grappa.
 A marked improvement in ideological projection.